adhamgebely/flask-redis-docker-compose/README.md

 # 🔄 Development Workflow with Bind Mount

-During development, a bind mount was added:
+During development, a bind mount volume was added:

 ```yaml
 volumes: